 - Is your child happy to be left alone?
 Do they feel safe?

 - Would they know what to do if there was a problem?

 It can be difficult to decide whether your child is ready to be left alone; that's why NSPCC have created a new tool to help you make this decision.
-You can access their tool, and read their guidance on their website.
+Visit their website to access their tool and read their guidance.

 Babies, toddlers and young children should never be left alone.

 There are many hazards than can occur in and around the home but accidents can be prevented.
 Child Accident Prevention Trust have lots of helpful information on common accidents and injuries.
 RoSPA also have lots of information, advice and resources about home safety.